derHeinz/ediplug/README.md

   - requests
   - socket

-Either install the packages using `pip` or the package-management of your distribution.
+Either install the packages using `pip3` or the package-management of your distribution.